About

 - Very high throughput for both writes and reads

-- Low latency and predictable resource usage thanks to the Rust compiled language (no GC)
+- Low latency and predictable resource usage thanks to the Rust compiled language (no GC) and

 - Support for multiple streams, topics and partitions